wmason1997/WM-NoSQL-Social-Network-API/README.md

 ## Description <a name="description"></a>
 I have built an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-I used Express.js for routing, a MongoDB database, adn the Mongoose ODM.
+I used Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Installation <a name="installation-instructions"></a>
 git clone this repository and then: